 When evaluating a SaaS product, consider the following factors:

-- Reliability: Look into the product's uptime, performance, and service-level agreements (SLAs) to ensure it is reliable and stable.
+- Reliability: Look into the product's uptime, performance, and service-level agreements (SLAs) to ensure reliability and stability.

 - Scalability: Determine if the SaaS product can grow with your business and handle increasing user demands.